-The ADP5037 LDOs are designed for operation with small, spacesaving ceramic capacitors, but function with most commonly used capacitors as long as care is taken with the ESR value.
+The ADP5024 LDO is designed for operation with small, spacesaving ceramic capacitors, but functions with most commonly used capacitors as long as care is taken with the ESR value.
 The ESR of the output capacitor affects stability of the LDO control loop.
-A minimum of 0.70 $\mu$ F capacitance with an ESR of 1 $\Omega$ or less is recommended to ensure that stability of the ADP5037.
+A minimum of 0.70 $\mu$ F capacitance with an ESR of 1 $\Omega$ or less is recommended to ensure stability of the ADP5024.
 Transient response to changes in load current is also affected by output capacitance.
-Using a larger value of output capacitance improves the transient response of the ADP5037 to large changes in load current.
+Using a larger value of output capacitance improves the transient response of the ADP5024 to large changes in load current.